 - B vitamins

 - Omega-3 fatty acids

-Flax seeds can also improve feather and skin quality and reduce the urge to pluck out feathers.
-However, because of the high-fat content, too many flax seeds can cause:
+Flax seeds can also improve feather and skin quality, reducing the urge to pluck out feathers.

 Can Parrots Eat Milk Thistle Seeds?

 Milk thistle is a flowering herb that’s used to treat liver issues in birds.
 The Journal of Pharmacology and Experimental Therapeutics explains that milk thistle seeds contain at least seven flavonolignans.